Vietnam.vn - Nền tảng quảng bá Việt Nam

 Here are some notable facts about the new Commander-in-Chief Syrskyi, Ukraine's key figure throughout the conflict with Russia.

-5 things to note about the new commander of the Ukrainian military, picture 1
+5 things to note about the general command of the Ukrainian military, picture 1

 General Oleksandr Syrskyi, Commander of the Ukrainian Ground Forces.
 Photo: REUTERS

-Syrskyi was born in July 1965 in the Vladimir region of Russia, then part of the Soviet Union.
+Syrskyi was born in July 1965 in Russia's Vladimir region, then part of the Soviet Union.
 He has lived in Ukraine since the 1980s.
 Like many of his contemporaries in the armed forces, he studied at the Soviet Higher Military Command School alongside peers who would later become commanders on the Russian side of the conflict.

 He graduated in 1986 and served five years in the Soviet Artillery Corps.
-Some military analysts believe his battlefield tactics reflected his Soviet hierarchical training.
+Some military analysts believe his battlefield tactics reflect Soviet hierarchical training.

 Mr Syrskyi became head of Ukraine's land forces in 2019.
-He previously commanded Ukrainian troops fighting a separatist uprising in the eastern Donetsk and Luhansk regions that began in 2014 and earned him the nickname "Snow Leopard".
+Before that, he commanded Ukrainian troops fighting a separatist uprising in the eastern Donetsk and Luhansk regions that began in 2014 and earned him the nickname "Snow Leopard".

 Some of Ukraine's biggest victories in the conflict with Russia were overseen by Syrskyi.
 He led the successful defense of the capital Kiev in the early months and was named a Hero of Ukraine, the country's highest honor, in April 2022.